plausible/website/_posts/2020-04-29-will-removing-google-analytics-from-a-site-hurt-search-engine-rankings.md

 * We're a [lightweight solution](https://plausible.io/lightweight-web-analytics) with **our script being only 1.4 KB**
 * **We don't use cookies and we don't collect any personal data** so you don't need to display [cookie banners or ask for GDPR consent](https://plausible.io/data-policy)

-And it's also simple to run Plausible Analytics on your site alongside Google Analytics and see how you like it and
+And it's also simple to run Plausible Analytics on your site alongside Google Analytics and see how you like it before making a decision.